dlops-io/intro_to_containers/README.md

 To install a new node package use `npm install <package name>` from the docker shell

-To run development web server run `http-server -s` from the docker shell
+To run development web server run `http-server` from the docker shell

 Test the API service by going to `http://localhost:8080/`